jonhnet/sonde-search/website/frontend/notifier/index.md

 footer: true
 ---

-[Sign up here](manage) for to receive email notifications when a sonde lands near you!
+[Sign up here](manage) to receive email notifications when a sonde lands near you!

-Not many of of the radiosondes in my area (Seattle) land somewhere accessible.
-Most end up in the Olympic forest the ocean.
+Few radiosondes land in my area (Seattle).
+The balloons launched from Quillayute, about 100 west, usually land somewhere inaccessible such as in the Olympic forest or the ocean.
 Only rarely do they come far enough east to land in civilization.
-My habit was to check [SondeHub](https://www.sondehub.org/") daily to see if any of the day's flights landed nearby.
-This was an annoying chore, so I set up a system that would query SondeHub's API for me and send me an email if a radiosonde landed nearby.
+My habit was to check [SondeHub](https://www.sondehub.org/") to see if the day's flights landed nearby.
+This was an annoying chore, so I set up a system that would query SondeHub's API for me and send an email if a radiosonde landed less than a configured distance from home.
 This facility is now available to anyone!

 Notifications are configured with: